getcarina/getcarina.com/_tutorials/2016-03-14-backup-restore-data.md

 * _(Optional)_ A Rackspace cloud account that you can use to access the [Cloud Control Panel](https://mycloud.rackspace.com/).
   * If you don't have a Rackspace cloud account, you can [sign up](https://www.rackspace.com/cloud) for one.

-Optionally, if you would like to store your backups in Rackspace Cloud Files, you need a traditional Rackspace Cloud account (one _not_ created from the Carina website).

 ### Create a MySQL instance

 In order to effectively test a backup process, you’ll need something worth backing up.
 In this section, you’ll create a MySQL instance with a separate data volume container for its data storage.